Egypt to push ahead with smart cards for gasoline

 The amount of consumption will not be a limited, the statement said.

-In May, when it began rolling out the programme, Mursi’s government said any fuel sold outside the system would be sold at cost and not at the free market price.
+In May, when it began rolling out the program, Mursi’s government said any fuel sold outside the system would be sold at cost and not at the free market price.

 The military ousted Mursi, an Islamist, on July 3 after millions took to the streets to demand his resignation.

-The smart card programme was part of a package of austerity measures Mursi’s administration had presented to win approval for a $4.8 billion loan it was seeking from the IMF.
+The smart card program was part of a package of austerity measures Mursi’s administration had presented to win approval for a $4.8 billion loan it was seeking from the IMF.